 described as follow:

 - The apiarist extracts the honey from the comb by first removing the frame from the hive and mechanically cutting the outer layer of Beeswax (Capping) from the comb.

 - Immediately, the frame is put into a centrifuge which facilitates the removal of raw honey.
 The frame, now without honey but with combs intact, is returned to the hive which will again be filled by the honeybee.

 - To address the concern of possible harm to the bees in removing the honey from the hive, it is nonexistent.
 Great care is taken by the beekeeper to maintain his bees: without the bees, the apiarist would lose his business.

 We trust that these further precisions about this industry substantiate the great care which is taken of the bees.

-Food grade beeswax beads are sold in 1-pound, 5-pound and 50-pound sizes.
-Please email us at email@example.com for orders larger than 500-pounds.
+Food grade beeswax beads are sold in 1-pound, 5-pound, 25-pound and 55-pound sizes.
+Please email us at firstname.lastname@example.org for orders larger than 500-pounds.

 Storage: Keep in sealed container.

 Best Used By: Two years from date of purchase.

 Shelf Life Once Used in Manufacturing: One year from manufacturing date.